Orwell Astronomical Society (Ipswich)

 16 November 2002: Serious Woodwork!

-The cutting depth was set at 3 mm and Garry made multiple passes of the router to cut through the timber completely.
+The cutting depth was set at 3 mm and Garry made multiple passes to cut through the timber completely.
 This approach was lengthy but avoided generating lots of swarf and sawdust and minimised overheating the cutting tip.
 To further minimise the quantity of dust generated, the router was coupled via a hose to a vacuum cleaner which automatically turned on and off as necessary.
-Despite the vacuum cleaner, it was still necessary following each pass of the router to clean the timber of swarf and sawdust - see figure 26.
-A chisel was used to remove "whiskering" at the edges of the cut following each excursion into the timber.
+Despite the vacuum cleaner, it was still necessary following each pass of the router to clean the timber of swarf and sawdust - see figure 27.
+A chisel was used to remove "whiskering" at the edges of the cut.
 The whiskering was almost certainly due to the hardness of the wood.

-The result of the day's work was to produce two "sledge-runner" side bearings and a secondary cage ring.
+The result of the day's work was to produce two "sledge-runner" side bearings and the secondary cage ring.

 Fig25_routing.jpg Fig 25.
 Routing the side bearings.